MarcL/marclittlemore.com/src/pages/now.md

 ## Currently doing

-- Updating my [DJ Cruze](http://www.djcruze.co.uk/) website using [11ty](https://www.11ty.dev/) - almost finished
+- Considering my career and what to do next
-- Learning to use [Obsidian](https://obsidian.md/) for better note taking
+- Continuing to use and understand [Obsidian](https://obsidian.md/) for better note taking
-- Writing a Telegram bot to capture Obsidian links
-- Working out what side project I should work on
+- Learning [Tailwind CSS](https://tailwindcss.com/) to rebuild my wife's [Out Of The Woods Blog](http://outofthewoodsblog.com/)

 Check out the current [books I'm reading](/books) here.

-**Last updated:** 12th November, 2020
+**Last updated:** 13th January, 2021